US announces diplomatic boycott of Winter Olympics in China over human rights

-The U.S. will not send an official delegation to the Winter Olympic Games in China early next year, the White House announced Monday, citing China’s human rights record.
+(WASHINGTON) -- The United States will not send an official delegation to the 2022 Winter Olympics in Beijing, the White House announced Monday, citing China's human rights record.

-The diplomatic boycott means that U.S. athletes will still compete in the games, which will start in Beijing in February.
+The diplomatic boycott means that U.S. athletes will still compete in the Games, which will start in February.

 "The athletes on Team USA have our full support.
 We will be behind them 100 percent, as we cheer them on from home," said White House press secretary Jen Psaki, but the administration didn't think "it was the right step to penalize athletes who have been training, preparing for this moment."

+"We will not be contributing to the fanfare of the Games," Psaki added.

-Sending prominent officials or public figures to the Olympics is a long tradition, with first lady Jill Biden leading a delegation to the summer Olympics in Japan this year.
+Sending prominent officials or public figures to the Olympics is a long tradition, with first lady Jill Biden leading a delegation to the Tokyo Games this past summer.

 The Biden administration has said it is consulting U.S. allies on a path forward, but so far, no other country has announced a similar diplomatic boycott.
 Psaki said the U.S. informed allies of the decision before announcing it.
 Australia, Canada, the United Kingdom, and others are said to be weighing boycotts as well.